Geutzzu/FurnitureStoresExtraction/README.md

 ## 4.1.
 Approach Overview and Initial Challenges

 There is one thing I want to state from the start.
 The most challenging part in this project was gathering data and preparing it for training.
-There are 0 online resources that teach you how to get data and prepare it for training / fine-tuning a model for NER.
+There are zero online resources that teach you how to get data and prepare it for training / fine-tuning a model for NER.
 The one and only approach you will find is to manually annotate the data.
 Now, the problem with this is that I totally refused to manually annotate data.
-It felt like low-level work that for sure could be automated.
+It felt like low-level work that, for sure, could be automated.
 Even manually labeling 100 examples felt like a waste of time for me and for little result since 100 labeled examples are probably not enough for such a complex task.